 This special rule applies to two scenarios of deliveries conducted via an online marketplace.

 For both scenarios of deliveries, an online marketplace operator is fictitiously placed in the same position as if they had received the delivery from the merchant operating on the marketplace and then delivered it to the end customer.
 Thus, for VAT purposes, the merchant’s chain transaction to the customer’s online marketplace is fictitiously applied.
 However, under civil law, the merchant sells directly to the end customer and remains responsible for delivering the goods.

 Example 1: Keller, a company based in Switzerland, sells chocolate to private customers in the EU via an online marketplace called Buyonline.
 Starting in 2022, Keller will deliver from its central warehouse in Lucerne to private customers in Germany.
 Each consignment has a material value of €150 or less.
 The imported goods are declared by Keller exclusively at the customs office in Konstanz.
 The import of chocolate is exempt from import VAT.

 The supply of chocolate to private individuals is generally subject to VAT in Germany.
 In this case, the sales threshold of €10,000 is irrelevant.
 Since all requirements for the fictitious VAT liability of the electronic interface are met, the taxable supply to the consumer in Germany is attributed to the online marketplace operator (fictitious chain transaction).

 Accordingly, Keller carries out a fictitious supply – for VAT purposes – to Buyonline.
 This fictitious supply by the Swiss company Keller is not subject to VAT in Germany.
 It is subject to the VAT regulations in Switzerland (tax-exempt export).
-The fictitious supply – for VAT purposes – of the marketplace operator Buyonline to the private customers is treated differently: Buyonline must declare and pay VAT on the deliveries in Germany.
+For VAT purposes, the fictitious supply of the marketplace operator Buyonline to private customers is treated differently: Buyonline must declare and pay VAT on the deliveries in Germany.